jinliu/kdotool/README.md

 ## New Commands Not In xdotool

+The following can be used in chained commands:

 - savewindowstack _name_ Save the current window stack to a variable
 - loadwindowstack _name_ Load a previously saved window stack